 In the case of an email sent from a compromised user account to another employee in the company, the email may never actually route through a security solution meant to protect a company from emails coming in from the outside.
-Also, by studying email within the compromised account, these emails look virtually identical to a real one.
+Also, studying email within the compromised account makes these emails look virtually identical to a real one.

 Forensic Analysis Capabilities of SIEM

 You can pinpoint exactly what happened with timely access to the correct log file information.
 Without a SIEM solution, it is much more difficult to locate and access all relevant log files for further analysis.
 It may seem as if the likelihood of success of BEC attacks is small.
 However, the potential payoff is huge.
 Attackers can target multiple victims/companies and spend a lot of time crafting just the right message to increase their chances of success.

 Significant costs and time commitments are involved in adopting and managing a SIEM solution.
 A SIEM can be expensive — to purchase, implement, and manage.
 Once you've made the commitment to adopting a SIEM, you want to make sure you maximize the value you can get from it.

 Required Steps When Setting Up a SIEM